1931 Salvadoran coup d'état: Role of the military

 Elements of the Armed Forces of El Salvador opposed the Meléndez–Quiñónez dynasty of the 1910s to 1920s due to rivalries with the National Guard and payment delays for soldiers and officers.
 In 1920, President Jorge Meléndez made proposals to the Legislative Assembly to limit the military's role in Salvadoran politics and to have its members accountable to civilian courts, describing the military's role as the "arbiter of social destiny in [El Salvador]" as an "unwise custom".
 His proposals were opposed by the military and Meléndez never followed up on getting his proposals approved.
 Military factions attempted coups in February 1922, May 1922, and 1927, but none succeeded.

-After the 1931 presidential election, Warren Delano Robbins, the United States ambassador to El Salvador, feared that the military would stage a coup as General Antonio Claramount Lucero, a losing candidate, called for one.
-This not occur, however, as the military was satisfied with the election of General Maximiliano Hernández Martínez as Araujo's vice president.
-The last successful coup prior to 1931 occurred in 1898 when General Tomás Regalado overthrew General Rafael Antonio Gutiérrez.
+After the 1931 presidential election, Warren Delano Robbins, the United States ambassador to El Salvador, feared the military would stage a coup as General Antonio Claramount Lucero, a losing candidate, called for one.
+This did not occur, however, as the military was satisfied with the election of Brigadier General Maximiliano Hernández Martínez as Araujo's vice president.
+The last successful coup before 1931 occurred in 1898 when General Tomás Regalado overthrew General Rafael Antonio Gutiérrez.

-In August 1931, the Salvadoran Laborist Party proposed a bill to the Legislative Assembly to dismiss military officers who did not perform active duties in an effort to collect their salaries.
-When seven influential military officers stated that they would not abide by the bill if it was passed, the Legislative Assembly abandoned the proposal.
-Later that month, however, Araujo's government suspended all payments to the military entirely due to a lack of government funds.
+In August 1931, the Salvadoran Laborist Party proposed a bill to the Legislative Assembly to collect military officers' salaries by dismissing those who did not perform active duties.
+When seven influential military officers stated they would not abide by the bill, the Legislative Assembly abandoned the proposal.
+Later that month, however, Araujo's government suspended all payments to the military due to a lack of government funds.
 According to Salvador Peña, a Salvadoran military officer, the military began plotting a coup d'état to overthrow Araujo shortly after the government suspended all military payments.